lgrahamCT/azure-docs/articles/active-directory/saas-apps/ice-contact-center-tutorial.md

 ### Create ice Contact Center test user

 In this section, you create a user called Britta Simon in ice Contact Center.
 Work with [ice Contact Center support team](mailto:support@computer-talk.com) to add the users in the ice Contact Center platform.
-Users must be created and activated before you use single sign-on.
+Users must be created and activated before you use single sign-on, including the user's GUID.

 ## Test SSO